ilwan07/ShortView/README.md

 # **Try it at [sv.woah.pw](https://sv.woah.pw)**

+*IMPORTANT note for testing: the click on a link won't get registered if you're logged in and clicking on your own link.
+If you just want to test the app, then either open your tracked links on another device or in an incognito tab.*

 ### What is ShortView?

 With this platform, you can shorten a link you want to share with people, and monitor when these links have been opened.